invalidusrname/invalidusrname.github.com/_posts/2007-01-26-writeroom.md

 Well that got us nowhere.

-Although I don't have much to say, I did start reading Rosenberg's <a href="http://www.dreamingincode.com/">Dreaming in Code</a> and must say it's a pretty good so far.
+Although I don't have much to say, I did start reading Rosenberg's [Dreaming in Code](http://www.dreamingincode.com) and must say it's a pretty good so far.
 It's not a technical book like something from O'Reilly or Apress, rather a look at a start-up from a nontechnical person's point of view.
 From what I've read so far, me likie.
 I've never read a book that's so eloquently woven a company and the process of programming together.
 I'm jealous.